 Eating French cuisine is as quintessential as seeing the Eiffel Tower when visiting Paris, France.
 In this Paris food guide from the video-editing platform VEED, you’ll learn which 12 famous French foods in Paris you should eat — and one delicacy you shouldn’t!

 If you seek out local cuisine when you travel, check out the rest of our Foods Around the World series.
-We have food guides for China, Dubai, Ireland, Japan, Latin America, Pakistan, and Singapore.
-Now, continue reading to find out which 12 popular foods from France are worth eating when you visit Paris.
+We have food guides for China, Dubai, Ireland, Japan, Latin America, the Maldives, Pakistan, and Singapore.

 Disclosure: This foodie guide to eating the most popular French foods in Paris contains affiliate links.
 When you click on or make a purchase via one of these links, I may earn a commission.

-For one thing, the France food culture has a long and rich history dating back to the Middle Ages, and French cooking is widely regarded as the first truly “modern” cuisine.
+France’s food culture has a long and rich history dating back to the Middle Ages, and French cuisine is widely regarded as one of the first modern cuisines.
+Did you know the first cookbook was published in France in 1393?
+It contained over 600 recipes!

-12 Famous French Dishes in Paris You Should Try
+12 Famous French Foods in Paris

 Baguettes